dszyszek/simple-monolith-k8s/README.md

 On production, we have separate prod images for Front-end app and Back-end API -> FE will be served by nginx server, the BE will serve only as an API.
 Whole project will be deployed by K8S, but before we run any `kubectl` commands, we need to prepare Docker images first.

+### Before you start

+Before you build any image, you need to start the `minikube` and then output environment variables needed to point the local Docker daemon to the minikube internal Docker registry:

+1. `$ minikube start`

+2. `$ eval $(minikube -p minikube docker-env)`

+We need to do it as we're using `imagePullPolicy: Never`, which means we'll use local container images.
+So first we need to set proper env variables and the build the images to add them to minikube's image registry.

 ### Building the production image

 #### Building Front-end prod image

 To build FE production Docker image, you need to:

-1. create `.env.production` file in `/web_client` dir with proper env variables inside.
-Please check the `/web_client/env.example` file for reference.

-2. build FE Docker container
+1. build FE Docker container

-`$ cd ./web_client && docker build -t simple-app-ui ./`
+`$ docker build -t simple-app-ui -f ./web_client/Dockerfile.prod ./web_client`

 #### Building Back-end prod image